Creating an MLA Bibliography

 Butarbutar, R, et al. “IOPscience.”
 IOP Conference Series: Earth and Environmental Science, IOP Publishing, 1 Oct.
 2019, iopscience.iop.org/article/10.1088/1755-1315/343/1/012208/meta.
 Accessed 8 Oct.
 2020.

-Note: If you choose to list an accessed date after a DOI, the accessed date part of the citation will follow the period after the DOI and will end with a period as the end of the citation
+Note: If you choose to list an accessed date after a DOI, the accessed date part of the citation will follow the period after the DOI and will end with a period at the end of the citation

 Example:

 Butarbutar, R, et al. “Analyzing of Puzzle Local Culture-Based in Teaching English for Young Learners.”
-IOP Conference Series: Earth and Environmental Science, vol. 343, 2019, p.
-012208., doi:10.1088/1755-1315/343/1/012208.
+IOP Conference Series: Earth and Environmental Science, vol. 343, 2019, https://doi.org/10.1088/1755-1315/343/1/012208.
 Accessed 8 Oct.
 2020.

 Written by Grace Turney, freelance writer and artist.
 Grace is a former librarian and has a Master’s degree in Library Science and Information Technology.